Higher congruence companion forms: Introduction

-The proof, given in section \ref{modular lift}, relies on being able to lift $\rho_{f,n}\otimes\chi^{1-k}$ to characteristic $0$ with prescribed local properties and then proving that the lift is modular by using results of Skinner and Wiles in \cite{SW1} along with the existence of companion forms $\mod{p}$ over totally real fields due to Gee ( \cite[Theorem 2.1]{Gee}).
-The construction of characteristic $0$ lifts for certain classes of $\mod{p^n}$ representations is carried out in section \ref{lifting to W}.
+The proof, given in section \ref{modular lift}, relies on being able to adapt Taylor's generalisation, \cite{Tay1}, of Ramakrishna's methods, \cite{Ram}, to lift $\rho_{f,n}\otimes\chi^{1-k}$ to characteristic $0$ with prescribed local properties.
+Modularity of this lift is established by using results of Skinner and Wiles in \cite{SW1} along with the existence of companion forms mod $p$ over totally real fields due to Gee ( \cite[Theorem 2.1]{Gee}).
+The construction of characteristic $0$ lifts for certain classes of mod ${p^n}$ representations is carried out in section \ref{lifting to W}.
 (See Theorem \ref{W lift 2} for the statement.)

-The Main Theorem, in practice, is not useful for checking when a given newform fails to split $\mod{p^n}$ because we have very little control over the level of the weak companion form.
+The Main Theorem, in practice, is not useful for checking when a given newform fails to split mod ${p^n}$ because we have very little control over the level of the weak companion form.
 However, as we show in Section 4, in the situation when the dimension of the tangent space $\mathbf{t}_\mathcal{D}$ (associated to a deformation condition $\mathcal{D}$ of $\rb$) is $0$, we can use higher companion forms to computationally verify a conjecture of Greenberg connecting local splitting with complex multiplication.
 We conclude by giving examples in support of this conjecture.